silnrsi/font-awami/documentation/developer/dev11_testing.md

 - **allbasechars:** some contextual forms of all letters; this is useful to make sure that nuqtas an other inherent shapes are generated.
 - **basic_somediac:** this generates the same characters as basicforms, each with an upper and lower diac.
 - **basic_alldiac:** generates same characters as basicforms, with every diacritic.
-- **allbasecharforms:** all forms of all letters; this generates a *huge* file, so it is of limited usefulness.
+- **allbasecharforms:** all forms of all letters; this generates a *huge* file.

 Running without specifying a mode will generate all five files.
 By default, the resulting files are named test_MODE.xml (e.g., test_basicforms.xml, test_allbasechars.xml, etc.) and are output to tests/FTML_XSL.

 The **ftml.xsl** file must be located in the same directory as the .XML files.
 When it is, opening the XML _in Firefox_ will use the XSL to generate a nice display of the various character combinations.
 Note that FTML files do not currently work in other browsers such as Chrome.
 Firefox is also needed because it supports Graphite which is necessary to handle Awami.

 Also note that the ftml.xsl file for the Awami project is somewhat different than that used by other SIL font projects.
 It creates a table with four rendered cells per row.
 Each row shows the letter combination in isolate, final, initial, and medial position.
 Somewhat arbitrarily, the preceding letter lam and the following letter feh are used to create the initial, medial and final contexts.
+(The right-most column is reserved for comments but is currently not used.)

 ![Part of an FTML-generated table](images/FTML.png)